bugg-m/bugg-ui/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Check out our [Contributing Guide](CONTRIBUTING.md) for guidelines.
+Check out our [Contributing Guide](CONTRIBUTING.md) for guidelines on how to contribute.

 ---